Spam Settings Explained

 Some users might need different spam filter levels, filtering turned forward only, or to manage their own filter settings.

 Most users probably want all categories of spam filtered aggressively.
 Your Sales team, however, might want lenient filtering of Commercial Offers, so potential leads aren’t wrongly identified as spam.
 You might place [email protected] in an account where the spam slider is adjusted to a less aggressive trigger point.

-This feature has a wide range of setting (2 – 22) which endeavour to meet the needs of all users.
-It is possible manage your users Spam trigger threshold by adjusting this slider to a trigger level more closely to their needs.
+This feature has a wide range of setting (2 – 22) which endeavor to meet the needs of all users.
+It is possible to manage your users’ Spam trigger threshold by adjusting this slider to a trigger level more closely to their needs.
 The range includes: